MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/GettingStarted.md

 # Displaying Cards inside your application

 It's easy to render Adaptive Cards inside your application.
-We provide SDKs for the most common platforms, as well as provide a [detailed specification](ImplementingRenderer.md) for creating your own Adaptive Card renderer.
+We provide SDKs for the all common platforms, as well as provide a [detailed specification](ImplementingRenderer.md) for creating your own Adaptive Card renderer.

-1. **Install a renderer SDK** - add a reference to a renderer library appropriate to your application.
+1. **Install a renderer SDK** - for your target platform.
-2. **Create a renderer** - of the renderer configured with your app's style, and with action event handlers
+2. **Create a renderer instance** - configured with your app's style, rules, and action event handlers.
-3. **Render your card to native UI** -ask the renderer to render a card to your UI framework
+3. **Render a card to native UI** - automatically styled to your app.

-## Adaptive Card rendering SDKs
+## Adaptive Cards SDKs

 |Platform|Install|Build|Docs|
 |---|---|---|---|